civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-31-missing-racial-data-in-covid-19-reporting/index.md

 In other words, for any given COVID test, you could flip a coin to determine whether the patient’s race is known.
 With that level of (un)certainty, I ask: what aren’t we seeing?
 What could all this missing racial data mean for real COVID testing results?
 And how is it impacting our communities?

-From various[sources](https://www.nytimes.com/interactive/2020/07/05/us/coronavirus-latinos-african-americans-cdc-data.html), we know that the pandemic impacts varying demographics differently, notably, disproportionately impacting Black and Latinx communities.
+From various [sources](https://www.nytimes.com/interactive/2020/07/05/us/coronavirus-latinos-african-americans-cdc-data.html), we know that the pandemic impacts varying demographics differently, notably, disproportionately impacting Black and Latinx communities.
 To that end, how accurately can we create solutions or policy decisions to alleviate and support these communities with only 50% certainty of data?

 In the below visualization, the known percentages of cases with reported race are plotted against each state’s testing per capita.
 (3) The plot is animated to show how each state has progressed over time.

 **Notes:**

-Another[interactive visualization](https://plotly.com/~brianwilliams2022/11.embed?link=false)!
+Another [interactive visualization](https://plotly.com/~brianwilliams2022/11.embed?link=false)!
 Use the options in the top right to pan around the graph and select states to highlight their path over time.
 You can also select multiple states with Shift+Select for easy comparisons.
 Hover over each state bubble for more relevant data.
 You can press each category name to only view states of that category as well.

 The size of each state bubble represents its total positive tests.
 So a state with more cases will be represented as a larger bubble than a state with fewer cases in this visualization.